 Another odd duck in the collection, I thought it might make a nice companion / comparison model to display with the Ar 196.
 The Vought Kingfisher stemmed from a contract placed in 1937 for one prototype.
 The prototype flew for the first time on July 20, 1938.
 After a few minor changes to the design production was begun for the U.S. Navy as the OS2U-1.
 The first production aircraft flew in April of 1940.
 The aircraft was the first to employ spot welding of a primary aircraft structure which created a non-buckling fuselage structure.
 54 OS2U-1's were built followed by 158 -2's which differed only in service equipment and a later engine version.
 The primary production model was the -3 version which first appeared in the Summer of 1941.
 The -3 was externally similar but it featured an additional two 31 gallon self sealing fuel tanks and 187 pounds of armor for the pilot and observer.
 1006 examples of the -3 were built plus an additional 300 designated OS2N-1's were build by the Naval Aircraft Factory.
 The Kingfisher's were used as fleet defense in the early days of the war becoming the "eyes" of the fleet both for defense and for shore bombardment missions.
 They are credited with sinking two German U-boats and a Japanese I-boat.
 It's most important role turned out to be rescue of downed airmen and was second only to the Catalina in that task.
 Perhaps its most famous rescue being that of Captain Eddie Rickenbacker.
-The Kingfisher served the entire war, one having been on the Arizona when it went down at Pearl Harbor and one was on the deck of the Missouri when the Japs signed the treaty ending WWII.
+The Kingfisher served the entire war, one having been on the Arizona when it went down at Pearl Harbor and one was on the deck of the Missouri when the Japanese signed the treaty ending WWII.

 The Monogram kit has been around since the late sixties and for its time was very nice.
-It did have a number of flaws, the most noticeable being the main float, which due to die limitations of the time, was made 35% under sized.
+It did have a number of flaws, the most noticeable being the main float, which due to limitations of the time, was made 35% under sized.
 The wing floats were not shaped quite right and the interior detail was a bit sparse.
 In 2001 Cutting edge released a detailed cockpit, a replacement main and wing floats and a replacement cowling and after seeing the difference these parts made I decided to do one myself.

 This kit has been released many times since it originally hit the shelves.
-The release I have came in a two part top open box with a nice photo of the built model on the top.
+The release I have cames in a two part top open box with a nice photo of the built model on the top.
 The box has the Mattel logo on it so it was made in the mid 70's.
 The parts were not bagged as that wasn't a common practice back then and a number of parts were off the sprues when I got it.
 Typical of most of Monogram's naval aircraft the kit is molded in a dark blue color.
 The panel lines and rivet detail is raised as was the norm back then.
-The major airframe parts had no major defects and only a light amount of flash.
+The major air frame parts had no major defects and only a light amount of flash.
 I did find some surface marks on the bottom wing half where there are indentations on the inside to make drilling holes for the rigging easier.
 I don't think these will be visible enough to warrant the time it would take to fix them.
 There are ejector pin marks on the under side of the horizontal stabilizers that will need to be fixed.
-The control surfaces are all fixed and the fabric detail is reasonably well done.
+The control surfaces are all fixed in the neutral position and the fabric detail is reasonably well done.
 The kit supplies parts for the land based version without floats.
 The kit does include beaching gear making display easier.
 Altogether there are 49 parts in dark blue.
-The clear parts are are thing and clear and even though they were not bagged had not accumulated many scratches.
+The clear parts are are thin and clear and even though they were not bagged had not accumulated many scratches.
 The canopy is molded in five pieces so it can be displayed with both the pilots and gunners position open.
 There are six clear parts for a kit total of 55 parts.
 See photos below.

 The decals that came with the kit are long past their prime so a new set will need to be acquired.
 Fortunately there are some aftermarket sets available.
 To see what the original set looked like see below.